hkbakke/zfssnap/README.md

 * `zol:zfs-snap=[true|false|-]`: Toggle snapshots for all labels on a file system.
 Equals `true` if not set.
 * `zol:zfs-snap:<label>=[true|false|-]`: Toggle snapshots for a specific label.
-  Equals: `true` if not set.
+  Equals `true` if not set.
+Overrides the global property.
 * `zol:zfs-snap:keep=[int]`: Override the `keep` value for a file system.
-  This overrides the global keep given on the command line for that file system.
+  This overrides the keep given on the command line for that file system.
-  This can be overriden by commandline by specifying the `--force` option.
+  May be overridden by command line by specifying the `--force` option.
 * `zol:zfs-snap:<label>:keep=[int]`: Override the `keep` value for a label.
-  This overrides the global keep given on the command line for that label on that file system.
+  This overrides the global property and the value given on the command line.
-  This can be overriden by commandline by specifying the `--force` option.
+  May be overridden by command line by specifying the `--force` option.

 ## Usage
 Create a snapshot of all ZFS file systems labeled `hourly`.
 Keep no more than 24